 None of us were feeling very springy or energetic this morning, and the rain was becoming a real downer.
 After not sleeping well (at least for me), we were all dragging.
-This was also our last day in a shred town for a while, so we took care of a few chores.
+This was also our last day in a shred of a town for a while, so we took care of a few chores.

-The three needed to mail stuff home to lighten their loads, so we found a post office.
+The other three needed to mail stuff home to lighten their loads, so we found a post office.
 I downed a quick espresso while they did their mailing (delicious!).

 Then someone needed a pharmacy.
 I replaced my $20 pharmacy Bartells sunglasses that broke last night with a pair of €20 pharmacy Bartells-look-alike sunglasses.

 Out of town, we were on the hunt for a sporting goods store so everyone could purchase various new needs: ponchos, knee braces, pack covers … I lost a pair of liner socks a few days ago and grabbed a long-sleeved quick-dry shirt for the sun I now know is ahead of me.

 Next door was a grocery store where we loaded up on bananas, nuts, etc.

 OK, everything is done and it’s fine to go (around 10:30 am!).

 Oh man we were dragging!
 Do we really need to walk today?